 Designing model counters for DNF formulas has been of practical as well as theoretical interest owing to applications in diverse domains in AI and beyond.
-Building on Chakraborty et al. Chakraborty et al (2016), Meel et al. Meel et al (2017) proposed a hashing-based algorithm, SymbolicDNFApproxMC, whose time complexity was shown to be within polylog factors of the best known Monte Carlo schemes.
+Building on Chakraborty et al. [10], Meel et al. [24] proposed a hashing-based algorithm, SymbolicDNFApproxMC, whose time complexity was shown to be within polylog factors of the best known Monte Carlo schemes.
 Meel et al. left two key questions answered: (1) Are hashing-based techniques as powerful as Monte Carlo, i.e. is it possible to remove the polylog factors in the complexity of SymbolicDNFApproxMC?, and (2) How do the various approaches perform?

 This paper provides positive answers to these questions.
 In particular, we first introduced a new reverse-search technique that makes the time complexity of a hashing-based FPRAS at par with the state-of-the art Monte Carlo techniques.
-Furthermore, our proposed scheme leads to up to $4 - 5 \times$ gains over the previous scheme proposed by Meel et al. Meel et al (2017).
+Furthermore, our proposed scheme leads to up to $4-5\times$ gains over the previous scheme proposed by Meel et al. [24].
 Moreover, the reverse-search is an enhancement of the general hashing-based counting framework, and is not limited to DNF-Counting, thereby opening future directions of research of its application to #CNF.

 We also provided the first empirical study of the various FPRASs for #DNF.
 We compared three algorithms from the classical Monte Carlo framework, and two from the recently proposed hashing-based framework.
-Our experimental analysis leads to two important observations, which are not apparent from the theoretical analysis of these algorithms:

-- 1. There is no panacea; different algorithms are well suited for different formula types and input parameters. - 2.
-DNFApproxMC solves the most the number of benchmarks and is robust across different classes of formulas, despite poor complexity.
+Our experimental analysis leads to two important observations, which are not apparent from the theoretical analysis of these algorithms: (1) There is no panacea; different algorithms are well suited for different formula types and input parameters, and (2) DNFApproxMC solves the most the number of benchmarks and is most robust.